Promoting Literacy of the Mind and Body

 I know this is a program that focuses a lot on soccer, but soccer isn't the only sport out there that kids can enjoy.
 As a kid myself, I played little league baseball, wrestled, played lacrosse, soccer, hockey, ice skated, rode bikes, snow skied, ran track, did parallel bars on the gymnastics team, and throughout high school, swam on a swim team and even earned swimming scholarships to several colleges.
 Later in the Navy, I swam with SEAL Team #4.
 I was not a SEAL, but I was invited to swim with them from Vieques Island to Puerto Rico in 1997.
 I did martial arts and SCUBA dived in and after college, learned how to play a little guitar, and flew airplanes, and backpacked/hiked into adulthood.

-As a multi-sport kid, I picked up different skills with each new sport.
+As a multi-sport kid, my physical literacy grew as I picked up different skills with each new sport.
 I learned how to manipulate my body and the world around me in various ways.
 I gained an understanding of my relationship to water, to a baseball (I wasn't very good), a soccer ball, parallel bars, and a host of different sports teams, athletes, coaches, and cultures.

-When we talk in the context of physical intelligence, I'm a big fan of using multiple sports as a tool to give kids an opportunity to form new neural pathways with each experience.
+When we talk about physical literacy in the context of physical intelligence, I'm a big fan of using multiple sports as a tool to give kids an opportunity to form new neural pathways with each experience.